Mitosis: Telophase

 Telophase (from the Greek word τελος meaning "end") is a reversal of prophase and prometaphase events.
-At telophase, the polar microtubules continue to lengthen, elongating the cell even more.
+During telophase, the polar microtubules continue to lengthen, elongating the cell even more.
 If the nuclear envelope has broken down, a new nuclear envelope forms using the membrane vesicles of the parent cell's old nuclear envelope.
 The new envelope forms around each set of separated daughter chromosomes (though the membrane does not enclose the centrosomes) and the nucleolus reappears.
 Both sets of chromosomes, now surrounded by new nuclear membrane, begin to "relax" or decondense.
 Mitosis is complete.
 Each daughter nucleus has an identical set of chromosomes.
 Cell division may or may not occur at this time depending on the organism.